What is a dental crown?

 Zirconia

 Zirconia crowns are the strongest ceramic option, with flexural strength exceeding 1,000 MPa.
-They are virtually unbreakable under normal chewing forces, making them the gold standard for second molars and patients who grind heavily.
+They are virtually unbreakable under normal chewing forces, making them the most-recommended option for second molars and patients who grind heavily.
 Newer multilayer zirconia (such as BruxZir Anterior) combines the strength of zirconia with improved translucency for front teeth.
 According to the Journal of Prosthetic Dentistry (2021), zirconia crowns showed a 98.3 percent survival rate at five years across 12 clinical studies.

 Porcelain-Fused-to-Metal (PFM)